 Binary Trans-Neptunian Objects

 Many minor planets orbit beyond the orbit of Neptune in a region aptly called the trans-Neptunian region.
 Those bodies are asteroids with a larger ice-rock fraction than those found closer to the sun.
 They are thought to be the precursor of short-period comets.
-Binary systems exist in that population as well, and Pluto-Charon is the most famous example.
-I am using the Hubble Space Telescope to characterize trans-Neptunian binaries in detail.
+Binary and multiple systems exist in that population as well, and Pluto-Charon is the most famous example.
+I am using the Hubble Space Telescope to characterize trans-Neptunian binaries in detail, and identified the triple system 1999 TC36.
 The trans-Neptunian binaries are thought to be primordial, and their abundance and properties constrain the environment in the earliest stages of solar system history, a very important boundary condition for theories of solar system formation.
-Observations of trans-Neptunian binary systems provide the first measurements of the density and mechanical properties of those distant ice-rock bodies.
+Observations of trans-Neptunian binary and multiple systems provide the first measurements of the density and mechanical properties of those distant ice-rock bodies.
 This work is performed in collaboration with Mike Brown, Chad Trujillo, and Reem Sari. |

 Asteroid Imaging and Shape Modeling